 We believe that the right way to start acting is to focus on learning the techniques and principles of the craft.
 In this 12-week session beginning Wednesday, September 18th, we will focus on exercises which cultivate the imagination, the use of the senses, and expression of voice and body.
 Each student is encouraged to access their own uniqueness and point-of-view.
 Jess Erick fosters a creative and safe environment for these explorations.

 Learn how to develop a play scene by scene.
 Students will bring in writing each week and hear their work read out loud.
 With the aid of in-class writing exercises and guidance for the work brought in each week, one-act plays and full lengths will develop for each playwright.
 Come discover your voice in a safe environment and watch what develops.

 Admission is rolling, payment is due in full on the first class of the month or of the session.
 To secure your place in a class, you may register in advance by calling (914) 962-8828.
 We will then mail you a registration form, which you may return, accompanied by a 50% deposit.

 We do not offer refunds for classes you may miss due to illness or other personal reasons.
-However, if you miss a class, we encourage you to make it up according to the following schedule: Mr. Meyer's students may make up in Ms. Jones' Basic or Intermediate Technique class; Ms. Jones' adult students may make up in her class or Mr. Meyer's class; Ms. Nicolson's teenagers may make up in Ms. Jone's Basic Technique class (parents please note the Basic Technique class sometimes deals with adult issues); and Ms. Nicolson's Young Actors may make up in her Basic Technique For Teenager's class.
+However, if you miss a class, we encourage you to make it up according to the following schedule: Mr. Meyer's students may make up in Ms. Jones' Basic or Intermediate Technique class; Ms. Jones' adult students may make up in her class or Mr. Meyer's class; Ms. Erick's teenagers may make up in Ms. Jone's Basic Technique class (parents please note the Basic Technique class sometimes deals with adult issues); and Ms. Erick's Young Actors may make up in her Basic Technique For Teenager's class.